CoderDojo-Content/Intermediate-Unity/en/CreatingObstacles.md

 1. Create a new C# script in the "Scripts" folder named "Obstacles" and Attach it to the "Obstacles" **GameObject** you created earlier.

+2. Create a new folder and name it "Prefabs".
+Add the obstacle you made earlier at position (0, 0, 0).
+Change the scale until you are happy with the object.
+Now drag the object from the **Hierarchy** and drop it into the "Prefabs" folder.

-2. Add this code to you "Obstacles" script and drag the obstacle you downloaded earlier and drop it into the "obstacle" box for your "obstacles" script in the **Inspector** for your "Obstacles" object.
+3. Add this code to you "Obstacles" script and drag the obstacle prefab you made and drop it into the "obstacle" box for your "obstacles" script in the **Inspector** for your "Obstacles" object.

   ```csharp
   public GameObject obstacle;